CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 `ContextNaturalHistoryExt` that contains convenience methods for common multi-step calculations on natural history parameters.
-The custom types defined in this module are all deserializable, so the user can specify natural history parameters in an input JSON file, taking advantage of the existing global properties plugin's infrastructure.
+The custom types defined in this module are all deserializable, so the user can specify natural history parameters in an input JSON file, taking advantage of the existing global properties plugin's infrastructure (in particular, parameter validation at read-in time).
 We focus on having these types be as generic as possible, so that the user can change the value (for instance, changing an exponential distribution to a gamma distribution) without impacting the parameter type or the way it is used in the code.

 ### Time-invariant parameters: An example from specifying the disease incubation period